iechor/docs/content/storage/_index.md

 ### tmpfs

-A `tmpfs` mount isn't persisted on disk, either on the Docker host or within a container.
+A `tmpfs` mount isn't persisted on disk, either on the iEchor host or within a container.
 It can be used by a container during the lifetime of the container, to store non-persistent state or sensitive information.
 For instance, internally, Swarm services use `tmpfs` mounts to mount